 Where are the best places to take wonderful photos in China?
 It is difficult to offer an answer since China is huge, with vast land, diverse terrains and cultures as well as myriad natural and man-made wonders and each place is unique and worth shooting.
-So here I just narrow them down to 10 photo destinations which you are not to miss on your journey through the Middle Kingdom.
+So here I just narrow them down to 10 photo destinations that you are not to miss on your journey through the Middle Kingdom.

 A gem in southern China, Guilin is synonymous with the country's most picturesque natural landscape that has inspired painters, poets, and writers for centuries.
 From the stunning limestone peaks to the serene scenes of rural life in Yangshuo, the rolling rice terraces and rich cultures of minority groups in Longji, etc., this relaxing city is a heaven for photographers.